raycast/extensions/extensions/vade-mecum/README.md

 ## Description

-The Vade Mecum extension for Raycast provides a quick and efficient way to access and navigate Brazilian legislation.
+The Vade Mecum extension for Raycast provides a quick and efficient way to access and navigate relevant Brazilian legislation.

 ## Author